 They’re often dismissed as ‘little brown jobs’ but they’re far from boring, with smart plumage and fascinating social lives.
 Their cheerful chirps are a happy reminder of nature, even in the most urban of environments.

 In slightly more rural settings, however, the house sparrow is sometimes seen side by side with its country cousin the tree sparrow.
 To the casual eye, these two species look extremely similar, but once you know what you’re looking for, there are some distinct differences that can help tell them apart.

 Hedge sparrows, more properly called dunnocks, aren’t sparrows at all, but they do look a little bit like female house sparrows, so it’s worth including them here to help avoid confusion.

-House sparrow, king of the Big Garden Birdwatch!
+House sparrow, winner of the Big Garden Birdwatch!